 of what had been a rural hunting lodge into a royal palace, he established a vocabulary of design that influenced painters, sculptors, and furniture designers around Europe for centuries to come.
 And while some of these elements seen on this table, such as garlands of fruit and flowers, were used by earlier artists including Carlo Crivelli, it was the Europe-wide dissemination of designs from

 the Galerie that forever link them with Rosso.
-Ultimately, the garlands date back to Roman times and were featured in frescos on the walls of villas into whose ruined rooms or "grottoes" Renaissance artists such as Rafael and Pinturicchio used to descend at night by torchlight to marvel and later to incorporate as "grotesque" ornamentation in their own masterpieces.
+Ultimately, the garlands date back to ancient times and were featured in frescos on the walls of Roman villas.
+Renaissance artists such as Rafael and Pinturicchio used to descend on ropes at night by torchlight to marvel at and later to incorporate the images they discovered in these "grottoes" as "grotesque" ornamentation in their own masterpieces.

 Roman architecture provided another feature visible on this table and also used by Rosso Fiorentino.
 It involves the human and animal figures defining a column or division on the facades of ancient buildings and found in Rosso's stucco figures in the Galerie François I. A term, named for the Roman god Terminus who was